SiaFoundation/siad/doc/api/index.html.md

 }
 ```
 **valid** | boolean
-valid indicates if the password supplied is the password used to encrypte the
+valid indicates if the password supplied is the password used to encrypt the
 wallet.

 ## /wallet/watch [GET]